*Updated March 2022*

 A farm playset is also a great way to expose your child to new vocabulary.

-For all of the language benefits of a toy farm read Best Learning Toys For 2 Year Old’s To Encourage Language Development.
+For all of the language benefits of a toy farm, be sure to read Best Learning Toys For 2 Year Old’s To Encourage Language Development.

 There are many wooden and plastic farms available.
 It really doesn’t matter which set you go with.